-Like so many, our summer adventures were closer to home this year and, as nothing has been certain, we held off booking a camping trip until the start of the school summer holidays.
-We decided to head back to North Devon, which is an easy two and a bit hour drive from Bath, and stay at Westland Farm Campsite directly off the A399.
+Like so many, our summer adventures were closer to home this year.
+As nothing has been certain, we held off booking a camping trip until the start of the school summer holidays.
+Having loved camping in Devon in the past, we decided to head back to North Devon.
+Which is an easy two and a bit hour drive from Bath, and stay at Westland Farm Campsite directly off the A399.

-A real highlight of the campsite is because it is on a working farm there are loads of animals!
+A real highlight of the campsite is because it’s a working farm there are loads of animals!
 Every morning Nicky invites the children (with parental supervision) to come and help feed the various sheep, cows, hens and pigs.
 The boys really loved this!

 We booked through Cool Camping with a COVID guarantee and it was £93 for three nights.